Which of the following is a chemical property of matter? | Study Prep in Pearson+

 1

-Review each option to determine if it involves a change in the substance's chemical identity:

-Color is a physical property because it can be observed without changing the substance.

-Melting point and density are physical properties because they describe physical changes or characteristics without altering the substance's chemical structure.
+Review the given options: Density, Color, and Melting point are all physical properties because they describe measurable characteristics without changing the substance itself.

-Ability to rust is a chemical property because it describes the substance's ability to react with oxygen and form a new substance (rust), indicating a chemical change.
+Recognize that 'Ability to rust' refers to a chemical property because rusting involves a chemical reaction (oxidation) that changes the substance's composition.

+Conclude that the correct chemical property among the options is the 'Ability to rust' since it describes how the substance reacts chemically with its environment.

 Watch next